-India is a vast country which has an incredible medley of culture, religion, heritage, languages, and beliefs.
+Most Haunted Places in Rajasthan.
+India is a vast country that has an incredible medley of culture, religion, heritage, languages, and beliefs.
 In the previous millennium, the country has seen the uprising and collapse of several dynasties, rulers and kingdoms.
-Now all these periods have marked their presence in the country with buildings like castles, forts, palaces, tombs, temples and so on.
-These architectures are now centres of tourist attractions and they draw tourists from all around the world.
+Now all these periods have marked their presence in the country with buildings like castles, forts, palaces, tombs, temples, and so on.
+These architectures are now centers of tourist attractions and they draw tourists from all around the world.

 The travel itinerary of Rajasthan comprises of forts and castles which are very old.
 And some of them are really haunted!
-The following places are infamous for the spooks and thrills –
+The following places are the most haunted places in Rajasthan –

 1. Bhangarh Fort